thias15/rl-nd-project2/Report.md

 Environment solved in 90 episodes!
 Average Score: 30.12

 ## Importance of Exploration
 Initially, it was very difficult to achieve a score above 1 regardless of network architecture and hyper-parameters.
 It turns out that the OpenAI Gym implementation of DDPG which was used as a baseline had a bug in the implementation of the [Ornstein–Uhlenbeck process](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process).
 Good exploration is probably the most important factor to training a successful agent.
-It is crucial to have a lot of exploration in the beginning and less exploration when the agent has learned a could policy.
-To this end, I implemented a schedule to either sample an action from the OU-process or the policy depending on the progress of training.
+It is crucial to have a lot of exploration in the beginning and less exploration when the agent has learned a good policy.
+To this end, a schedule was implemented to either sample an action from the noise process or the learned policy depending on the progress of training.
 In particular, the exploration probability is:
 ```python
 p = np.clip(1 - np.sqrt(i_episode/n_episodes), 0, 1)
 ```
 Based on this probability, exploration noise can be added in two different ways, *fuse* or *threshold*.
 In the option *fuse* the exploration noise is fused with an action from the policy proportional to the probability.
-In the option *threshold* we choose between policy action and exploration noise using the probability as a threshold.
-In our experiments both approaches yield similar results.
+In the option *threshold* the action is chosen either from the policy or the noise process using the probability as a threshold.
+In the experiments both approaches yield similar results.
 The implementation is shown below.
 ```python
 if noise_apply == 'fuse':
     if noise_type == 'ou':